evansbenj/2024_BIO722/9_GATK_and_base_recalibration.md

 * Use PrintReads to output a **new concatenated bam file** with Recalibrated quality scores.
 * Use UnifiedGenotyper to recall the genotypes using the new quality scores, output a new **vcf file**.

+I wrote another perl script that can do this for us below.
+In class, please run this on the subset realigned bam files.

 ``` perl
 #!/usr/bin/perl
 use warnings;